Marpole, Vancouver

 Langara College (Post-Secondary)

-Located just north of Marpole at 49th and Cambie, Langara serves over 23,000 students and offers university transfer programs, career training, and continuing studies.
+At 49th and Cambie, serving 23,000+ students with university transfer, career training, and continuing studies.

 BCIT Aerospace Campus (Post-Secondary)